 Check Your Fluid Levels

 Making sure that your car’s fluids are at the right levels and adding winterized versions of fluids is a must for Chicago winter driving.
-The six key fluids to check are engine oil, coolant (antifreeze), power steering fluid, brake fluid, transmission fluid (for automatic transmission vehicles), and windshield washer fluid.
+The six key fluids to check are engine oil, coolant (antifreeze), power steering fluid, brake fluid, transmission fluid (for automatic transmission vehicles), and cold weather windshield washer fluid.
 Some cheaper washer fluids are not meant for winter conditions and may freeze in the tank.

 Change Your Windshield Wipers